Course Syllabus

 100%

-Question/Response (QR) Assignment: A short writing that should be no more than -250-300 words.
+Question/Response (QR) Assignment: A short writing that should be no more than -300-400 words.
 The focus of this assignment will have more to do with form than content.
 You will respond to a prompted question or to one you’ve developed.
 In doing so, you may be asked to include, for example, a proper aim statement, proper citation or footnote, or one example explanation.
 More details TBA.
-Submission of all QRs complete and on time satisfies 5% of the course grade.
-10% of the course grade will be graded on the quality of the Total QR submission (i.e., all responses submitted together).

 Section/Course Participation: Open discussion will be an important tool for learning in this course.
 As such, your final grade will include a course participation/contribution portion.
 Receiving the full score can happen in multiple ways; it does not require getting things right all of the time or speaking for its own sake.
 Rather, excellent contribution may be the result of contributing meaningful questions or thoughts to lecture/sections/office hours discussions.
 With that said, a practical requirement for receiving a full contribution score is consistent attendance.